Improved Direct Product Theorems for Randomized Query Complexity: Introduction

-We have surveyed results in the query model, but in other models, such as communication complexity, our earlier remarks also apply: known direct product theorems in which the allowed communication $T'$ scales with $k$ either apply to specific functions (e.g., in~\cite{KSdW} a direct product theorem was proved for the quantum communication complexity of the Disjointness function, and a classical analogue was proved by Klauck~\cite{Kla09}), or else require the allowed resources $T'$ to scale as $\mathcal{D}(f) k$, where $\mathcal{D}(f)$ is a complexity measure which can be significantly smaller than the resources needed to compute a single instance of $f$.
-For example, in communication complexity, DPTs have been shown whose strength is related to the so-called \emph{discrepancy} of $f$ \cite{Sha, LSS}.
-In the Boolean circuit model, despite intensive study, the known results are quantitatively much weaker, and in particular require $T'$ to \emph{shrink} as $k$ grows in order to make the success probability $p'$ decay as $k$ grows (although if $T'$ is allowed to shrink with $k$, a DPT with $p' = p^k$ can be shown using~\cite{Imp, Hol05}, as remarked in~\cite{IK10}).
+In the model of communication protocols, several types of results have been shown.
+DPTs have been given for specific functions: e.g., in~\cite{KSdW} a DPT was proved for the quantum communication complexity of the Disjointness function, and a classical analogue was proved by \cite{Kla10}.
+On the other hand, general DPTs have been given, whose resource bound scales in terms of complexity measures that may be significantly smaller than the communication complexity of $f$.
+For example, in communication complexity, DPTs have been shown whose strength is related to the so-called \emph{discrepancy} of $f$~\cite{Sha, LSS}.

+Since the present work, there has been significant progress in the communication model.
+In the public-coin randomized setting, \cite{Jain11} showed a strong general-purpose DPT for one-way communication, and new DPTs were shown for two-way communication in~\cite{Jain11, JPY12}.
+Sherstov~\cite{Sher} gave a new DPT for quantum communication, whose resource bound scales as $\Omega(\GDM(f)k)$, where $\GDM(f)$ is the lower bound on quantum communication complexity obtained by the \emph{generalized discrepancy method}---the strongest lower-bound technique known in the quantum setting.

+In the Boolean circuit model, despite intensive study, the known results are quantitatively much weaker, and in particular require $T'$ to \emph{shrink} as $k$ grows in order to make the success probability $p'$ decay as $k$ grows.
+It is at least known that, under this limitation, a DPT with $p' = p^k$ can be shown using~\cite{Imp, Hol05}, as remarked in \cite{IK10}.